ICC & ICL Programme Reports

 This report takes a comparative perspective and examines selected cases at the ICTR, ICTY and ICC to explore the theory and practice of these courts in relation to release at various stages of proceedings.
 The paper seeks to provide the basis for a discussion on how these courts interpret and apply their existing legal frameworks while highlighting the external factors that influence decisions on release.
 Furthermore, it examines the central importance of state cooperation in matters of release, and the extent to which low levels of cooperation can affect the individual and statutory rights of those detained.
 The report includes future considerations for release, specifically at the ICC, to encourage reflection on these important issues and strengthening of current practices.

-The IBA’s ICL Perspectives report, ‘Legal Representation, Fairness and Access to Justice at Hybrid Tribunals and Specialised Chambers’, focuses on the important role of defence and victims’ counsel in ensuring fair trials and access to justice for victims at these institutions.
+This IBA’s ICL Perspectives report focuses on the important role of defence and victims’ counsel in ensuring fair trials and access to justice for victims at these institutions.
 In the context of the renewed relevance of hybrid tribunals and specialised chambers for the adjudication of international crimes, this report examines the structures and practices that have developed to support effective defence legal representation and victim participation, and sets out some of the future considerations for legal representation at these institutions.
 The report draws on examples taken from hybrid tribunals and specialised chambers including the Special Tribunal for Lebanon, the Extraordinary Chambers in the Courts of Cambodia, the Extraordinary African Chambers in Senegal and Uganda’s International Crimes Division.

 August 2017 | Offences against the administration of justice and fair trial considerations before the International Criminal Court